couchbaselabs/ansible-couchbase-server/README.md

 ### Special Variables

-*The following variables should be set with caution* as they can cause issues, and should not be used without understanding the changes which are made to the operating system configuration:
+*The following variables should be set with caution* as they have potential negative performance implications; they should not be used without knowledge of the changes which are made to the operating system configuration:

 | Name                                 | Default  | Description                                    |
 | ------------------------------------ | -------- | ---------------------------------------------- |